KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/06-system and networking.md

 `ip address`{{execute}}

 ip link shows the link layer information.
-It will get the characterstis of the available link layer devices.
+It will get the characteristics of the available link layer devices.

 `ip link`{{execute}}